 Ferrets can make very friendly pets.
 They’re generally very clean, playful and are ideal for older children.
 Domesticated ferrets come in a variety of colours.

-They tend to live between 8 – 10 years and a healthy adult should weigh 600 – 800g for a female, or 1.2kg for a male.
+They tend to live between 8 – 10 years and a healthy adult should weigh between 600 – 800g for a female, or 1.2kg for a male.

 Ferrets are extremely sociable and should be housed in same sex pairs or groups.
 You can house mixed sex groups together if they have been neutered.
 Ferrets will often pile together to sleep.

 A large wire, escape-proof cage is essential for your ferrets.
 They are extremely active so need vast amounts of space.
-You can have smaller enclosure for them if they often have (supervised) run of the house.
+You can have a smaller enclosure for them if they often have (supervised) run of the house.
 Ferrets can easily be trained to use litter trays, which should be cleaned daily.
 Ferrets can squeeze through the tiniest of gaps, so you must ensure the cage is 100% escape proof.

 Provide your ferrets with lots of wooden toys to gnaw on, hide in, crawl through, and generally run around with!
 Another fun game is to hide treats around the cage for them to forage and find.
 Provide plastic or cardboard tubes for them to run through (and chew!) and cardboard boxes to hide in.